ABOUT US

 Fair processing notice

-Cornwall Hospice Care is responsible for securing all the medical and personal information it holds and uses.
+Cornwall Hospice is responsible for securing all the medical and personal information it holds and uses.
 We take very seriously the need for confidentiality, the safeguarding of personal information and the vitally important aspect of trust in a professional, caring relationship.

 Staff and volunteer privacy notice

-This Data Privacy Notice for prospective and in-post employees and volunteers at Cornwall Hospice Care outlines the charity’s commitment to safeguarding the privacy of our one team, I.e., information about an individual provided by the person or a third party.
+This Data Privacy Notice for prospective and in-post employees and volunteers at Cornwall Hospice outlines the charity’s commitment to safeguarding the privacy of our one team, I.e., information about an individual provided by the person or a third party.
 This includes the information collected or provided during the recruitment process as well as that routinely added to personnel files held within the Human Resources (HR) or Volunteer Services Team.
 Our Privacy Principals in this document set out how information about staff and volunteers will be treated.

 Subject access request and procedure